ADORSYS-GIS/assignments/MICHEAL's_LPI2.md

 25= It holds the configurations of the name service switch e.g hosts: files

-27= **iptables** shows the various administration tool for IPv4/IPv6 packet filtering. you can use the
+27= **iptables** it's a low levelprogram for managing IPv4/IPv6 packet filtering. it's more computer friendly

-**ufw**  program for managing a netfilter firewalland configuring the access and not to access
+**ufw**  it's a high level program for managing a netfilter firewall and more user friendly to use